Reckobot/Alpha4J/README.md

 # What the mod changes

 - Adds
+  - In game tooltips
   - A gamma slider
-  - An adaptive translucency to the hotbar
+  - An adaptive translucency to the hotbar (Disabled by default to keep Alpha vibes)
   - An offset to the hotbar
   - An opacity slider for the hotbar translucency
   - A slider for the offset amount for the hotbar